dineshkolhe1/dineshkolhe1/README.md

 - 👋 Hi, I’m @dineshkolhe1
-- 👀 I’m interested in software development
+- 👀 I’m interested in AI / ML
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on startup
+- 💞️ I’m looking to collaborate on startup and contribute in Organization
-- 📫 How to reach me
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like to play video games

 <!---
 dineshkolhe1/dineshkolhe1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.